olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 Your challenge is to apply the necessary function calls on the three "TO-DO" lines to transfer the data between the GPUs and CPUs properly.
 Some of the questions to help you: What function do I use to pass arrays to a GPU?
 What function do I use to pass arrays to a CPU?
+Also, you can use the error messages to your advantage, they will give you hints as well.
 If you're having trouble, you can check `data_transfer_solution.py`.

 To do this challenge: